 Amazon, which operates in countries all over the world, has a different governing law clause for each country's service.
 Here's an example from Amazon U.S. and its Conditions of Use agreement.

 In the Amazon UK Conditions of Use and Sale agreement you'll find the same clause - "Applicable Law" - but with different country-specific information.
-Links are provided to make things more convenient for users:
+Links are provided to make things more convenient for users and to comply with local laws:

 Keep it simple.